nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 TODO: what is the difference between running the kernel gateway and the notebook?

-# Docker execution via kernel gateways
+# Running a Kernel gateway on Docker

 You can use the same technique to create a kernel gateway in a Docker container.
 That would allow you to develop from Atom but with all the dependencies, autocompletion, environment, etc. of a Docker container.